FredericWantiez/Fractal-Image-Compression/README.md

 Simple implementation of a fractal-based compression algorithm introduced in *Solution of an inverse problem for fractals and other sets* by M. F. Barnsley & al.

 This implementation uses the Jacquard tiling of the image, in order to improve performances and/or reduce compute time, one should consider implementing tree representations of images.
 The algorithm uses IFS and the Collage Theorem to create an estimate of a given image.
-These estimate is stored within the linear transformations generated.
+These estimates are stored within the linear transformations generated.

 ### Example :